friemen/reactnet/README.md

 they are considered dead this will lead to automatic completion.

-Creating the three functions boils down to handling the Result map properly.
+Creating the three functions boils down to proper handling of the Result map.

 ### Link function